What is T20 Cricket? – Rules of the Most Popular Format

 Twenty20 World Cup

 Twenty20 Cricket has a World Cup and the tournament was first run in 2007.
-In total, there have been seven editions of the competition, up to and including the 2021 World Cup which was hosted by the UAE and Oman.
+In total, there have been seven editions of the competition, up to and including the 2024 World Cup which was hosted by the United States and the West Indies.

 The scheduling has been quite erratic in the first few years of the tournament.
 In theory, we should expect to see a global tournament every four years but the organisers have rarely kept to this timeframe.
-This means that the next T20 World Cup will take place in Australia in 2022.
+This means that the next T20 World Cup will take place in India and Sri Lanka in 2026.

 16 teams are set to progress to the main tournament after a series of qualifiers.
-In the first seven editions of the T20 World Cup, the West Indies have been the most successful side with two victories.
-Meanwhile, England, India, Pa
+In the first seven editions of the T20 World Cup, the West Indies, England and India have been the most successful sides with two victories each.
+Meanwhile, Pakistan, Australia and Sri Lanka have each won one T20 World Cup.